 Language is collected for all pupils and records the language as stated by the parent / guardian or child.
-See paragraph 5.3 (a) and (b) above for further guidance on collecting data from a parent / guardian or child.
+See paragraph 1.2.3 above for further guidance on collecting data from a parent / guardian or pupil.

-Where a pupil's first language is not English, schools may record specific languages from the extended language code set in section 8 or continue to use codes from the short code set used in CBDS.
+Where a pupil's first language is not English - that is: where the pupil has been exposed to a language other than English during early development and continues to be exposed to this language in the home or in the community - schools may record specific languages from the extended language codeset in section 8 or continue to use codes from the short codeset used in CBDS.